-Meshery is for service mesh patterns
+Meshery is for cloud native patterns

 Meshery is for performance management

-Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
+Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between cloud native and selection of their use.
 Individual projects shy from publishing test results of other, competing service meshes.
 An independent, unbiased, credible analysis is needed.

 - Track your service mesh performance from release to release.

-- Understand behavioral differences between service meshes.
+- Understand behavioral differences between cloud native infrastructure.

 - Track your application performance from version to version.